QingyangDong-qd220/BandgapDatabase1/README.md

 # BandgapDatabase1
-Codes to generate a bandgap database using ChemDataExtractor.
+Codes to extract bandgap information from scientific documents and generate a database using ChemDataExtractor.